TheresaLui/SelfHelpContent_v2/articles/microsoft.virtualmachine.rca.restarts/vma-rca-airbp-managed-events-host-networking.md

 <!--/issueDescription-->

 Azure performs updates to improve reliability, performance, and security of the VMs.
-Azure chooses the least impactful method which might result in brief connectivity loss.
-We are continuously working to improve and reduce impact of our updates.
-We apologize for any inconvenience this may have caused you.
+Azure chooses the least impactful method, which might result in a brief connectivity loss.
+We are continuously working to improve and reduce impact of our updates, and we apologize for any inconvenience this may have caused you.

 <!--recommendedActions-->
 ## **Recommended Documents**

-> Learn more about:
 > * To prepare for VM maintenance events and reduce its impact, try using [Scheduled Events for Windows](https://docs.microsoft.com/azure/virtual-machines/windows/scheduled-events) or [Linux](https://docs.microsoft.com/azure/virtual-machines/linux/scheduled-events)
 > * Learn more about Azure maintenance and configuring for high availability:
 >   * [Maintenance and updates for virtual machines in Azure](https://docs.microsoft.com/azure/virtual-machines/maintenance-and-updates)
 >   * [Configure availability of virtual machines](https://docs.microsoft.com/azure/virtual-machines/windows/tutorial-availability-sets)
-> * Understand and use [Resource Health Center](https://docs.microsoft.com/azure/resource-health/resource-health-overview) to troubleshoot this scenario in the future
+> * To troubleshoot this scenario in the future, see [Resource Health Center](https://docs.microsoft.com/azure/resource-health/resource-health-overview)